Campbelltown (NSW)

 Educational attainment in Campbelltown aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 25.8%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 16.9%, followed by postgraduate qualifications (7.1%) and graduate diplomas (1.8%).
 Vocational credentials are prevalent, with 34.1% of residents aged 15+ holding them, including advanced diplomas (11.1%) and certificates (23.0%).
-Educational participation is high, with 30.9% of residents currently enrolled in formal education, comprising 10.1% in primary, 7.4% in secondary, and 6.2% in tertiary education.
+Educational participation is high, with 30.9% of residents currently enrolled in formal education, including 10.1% in primary, 7.4% in secondary, and 6.2% in tertiary education.

 Educational participation is notably high, with 30.9% of residents currently enrolled in formal education.
 This includes 10.1% in primary education, 7.4% in secondary education, and 6.2% pursuing tertiary education.